kwonminki/Asyrp_official/README.md

 We recommend running our code using NVIDIA GPU + CUDA, CuDNN.

 ### Pretrained Models for Asyrp
-To manipulate soure images, the pretrained Diffuson models are required.
+Asyrp works on the checkpoints of pretrained diffusion models.

 | Image Type to Edit |Size| Pretrained Model | Dataset | Reference Repo.